cloudflare/cloudflare-docs/content/kv/api/write-key-value-pairs.md

 The `put()` method has an optional third parameter.

 The `put()` method accepts an object with optional fields that allow you to customize the behavior of the `put()` method.
-You can set `expiration` or `expirationTtl`, depending on how you want to specify the key’s expiration time.
+You can set `expiration` or `expirationTtl`, depending on how you want to specify the key's expiration time.

 To use `expiration` or `expirationTtl`, run one of the two commands below to set an expiration when writing a key from within a Worker: